 Each of us working in Catholic schools is called to be Christ's spokesperson, enabling Him to be present through us!
 The role of the Religious Education Consultant is to support all the stakeholders in our school division to fulfill this mission.
 In Catholic schools we work together with the family and parish to help young people mature into disciples of Christ.

 For someone who is new to the Catholic school system, an understandable question is what makes the schools Catholic?
 There is much that distinguishes Catholic schools, which students and their families can readily observe.
-The Religion Handbook below will provide you with answers.

 Prayer services (liturgies of the word and mass) at key points in the school year